cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Difficulty imagining ideal parent figures due to past experiences
 * Patients may refuse to continue with the treatment
-* Empathic response from therapist: "I really understand that this is hard for you at first"
+* **Empathic response from therapist**: "I really understand that this is hard for you at first"
 * Suggestion to try despite difficulty
 * Introduce inner child method if necessary